 In return, the College reasonably expects students to be responsible for knowing and complying with all VTC policies, including any modifications to such policies.
 VTC may amend its policies at any time and for any reason without notice.
 Reasonable efforts will be made to post amended policies promptly on the College website.
 Students are expected to be familiar with applicable policies and any modifications.

-All members of the Vermont Technical College community are prohibited from violating VTC’s policies, including, but not limited to:
+All members of the Vermont Technical College community are prohibited from violating the Vermont State College and Vermont Tech policies and procedures.

 Questions regarding policies should be referred to the office responsible for implementing and enforcing the policies.